-When you or a loved one becomes a Hospice patient, the last thing you’ll want to worry about is insurance coverage.
-The final stages of a fatal disease can devastate a family mentally, emotionally, physically, and financially.
-Hospice care is available under Medicare Part A to help ease the burden for a family in all four of the above areas.
+When you or a loved one becomes a hospice patient, the last thing you want to worry about is insurance coverage.
+The final stages of a fatal disease can be mentally, emotionally, physically, and financially devastating for patients and their families.
+Hospice care is available under Medicare Part A to help ease the burden in all four of the above areas.

-It is critical that a family has this coverage when a loved one reaches the final stages of cancer, kidney disease, or other similar life-threatening diseases.
-The patient will usually need around-the-clock care at home during this time, and Hospice workers can help relieve the family of some of the care-giving burdens as well as provide proper health care assistance that only a medical professional could provide.
+Hospice coverage is critical when a person reaches the final stages of cancer, kidney disease, or similar life-threatening diseases.
+The patient may need around-the-clock care during this time, and a hospice team can provide necessary medical care, while also relieving some of the care-giving burden.

-Home and inpatient care are provided through Part A in addition to other services that are not otherwise covered by Medicare.
-A Hospice patient will no longer receive treatment to cure the illness.
-The Hospice program is designed to provide care and make the patient as comfortable and pain free as possible.
-The focus is to maximize the quality of life for each day the patient has remaining.
+To be covered by Medicare, a hospice patient can only receive palliative treatment.
+This is treatment to control symptoms and manage pain, not to cure the illness.
+Hospice care is meant to keep the patient as comfortable as possible.
+The focus is to maximize the quality of life for each day the patient has left.